briansunter/site/site/blog/personal-site.md

 date: 2019-11-29
 featured_image: /images/blog/11ty.png
 image_caption: Eleventy static site generator
-excerpt: Eleventy
+excerpt: My personal site made with Eleventy, Tailwind CSS, Cloudfront, and Terraform.
 tags:
     - blog
     - programming
     - frontend
+    - project
 ---

-I've rewritten my personal site using [Eleventy](https://www.11ty.io/ "Eleventy"), a Javascript static site generator and am hosting it on Cloudfront configured by terraform.
+I've rewritten my personal site using [Eleventy](https://www.11ty.io/ "Eleventy"), a Javascript static site generator and am hosting it on Cloudfront configured by Terraform.

 ## What is a Static Site Generator?
 Static sites are a way to make web pages by generating html from content files like markdown.